OnlyJimmy/ADHDBunny-UI/README.md

 # ADHDBunny UI

+SillyBunny has a beautiful UI.
+Don't you wish you couldn't see any of it so you wouldn't get distracted?
-A desktop-first SillyBunny UI overhaul designed to keep chat central while making common tools easier to reach.
+ADHDBunny is a desktop-first SillyBunny UI overhaul designed to keep chat central while making common tools easier to reach.

 ## Regions